Giribabu-Ruppa/GuessTheNumberGame/README.md

-Here’s a sample **README.md** file for a "Guess the Number" Python project on GitHub:

----

 # **Guess the Number** 🎲

 A simple Python game where the player tries to guess a randomly chosen number within a specified range.
 This project is a fun way to demonstrate Python programming basics like loops, conditionals, and random number generation.